Chila Kumari Burman: Honours and recognition

-In 2012, she was artist in residence at ART CHENNAI and produced the exhibition pREpellers, curated by Kavita Balakrishnan for Art Chennai, Art and Soul gallery.
-In 2011–12 her residency at the Poplar HARCA centre, London concluded with a major solo exhibition in this local community centre.
-Her residency from February 2009 to March 2010 at the University of East London, was the result of a Leverhulme Award.
-For three years, January 2006 to December 2009, she was artist in residence at Villiers High School, Southall, London.
+In 2012, she was artist-in-residence at ART CHENNAI and produced the exhibition pREpellers, curated by Kavita Balakrishnan for Art Chennai, Art and Soul gallery.
+In 2011–12, Burman's residency at the Poplar HARCA centre, London, concluded with a major solo exhibition in this local community centre.
+Her residency from February 2009 to March 2010 at the University of East London was the result of a Leverhulme Award.
+For three years, January 2006 to December 2009, she was artist-in-residence at Villiers High School, Southall, London.

-From January 2004 to present day, she has been a Trustee at Rich Mix, London (and was Vice-Chair, 2008–2010).
-In 1986, she took part in producing The Roundhouse Mural Project, Camden, London and in 1985 produced The Southall Black Resistance Mural, in collaboration with Keith Piper.
+Since January 2004, Burman has been a Trustee at Rich Mix, London (and was Vice-Chair, 2008–2010).
+In 1986, she took part in producing The Roundhouse Mural Project, Camden, London, and in 1985 produced The Southall Black Resistance Mural, in collaboration with Keith Piper.

-Burman was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to visual art, particularly during Covid-19.
+Burman was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to visual art, particularly during the COVID-19 pandemic.

+Burman is named on the BBC's 2023 list of 100 Women, which features 100 inspiring and influential women from around the world.